liv0505/TC-Ventilation-Index/WindShear/README.md

 # Let's calculate wind shear between 200hPa and 850hPa

-Calculating wind shear is quite easy though...here we go<br>
+Calculating wind shear is quite easy though...but it worth looking at when you are interested in TC formation.
+Here we go!<br>

 ## Formula:<br>
 Vshear = ( (u200-u850)\*\*2 + (v200-v850)\*\*2 )\*\*(1/2)